Skip to product information

 What are its other names?

-Karela or Karila in Hindi; Karavella in Sanskrit; Hagalakai in Kannada; Pavakkai in Tamil; Kakara Kaya in Telugu; Kaippakka in Malayalam; Karla in Marathi; and Bitter Gourd or Bitter Melon in English.
+Karela or Karila in Hindi; Karavella in Sanskrit; Hagalakai in Kannada; Pavakkai in Tamil; Kakara Kaya in Telugu; Kaippakka in Malayalam; Karle in Marathi; and Bitter Gourd or Bitter Melon in English.
 People also spell it Karella or Karla.

 Why buy it from Riddhish Herbals?